stanistan/veun-http-demo/docs/internal/components/component.go.md

 }
 ```

-The `veun.Template` is reusable so that we can embed it into the
+The `template` is reusable so that we can embed it into the
 [`errorView`](/docs/internal/components/error.md).

 ```go